Equipment

 3 lb.

-2 gp
+gp

-Special Weapons
+Special Melee Weapons

-Net.
 A large or smaller creature hit by a net is grappled by the net until it is freed or until you use the net to attack another creature.
 A net has no effect on creatures that are formless, or creatures that are huge or larger.
 A creature can use its action to make a DC 10 Strength check, freeing itself or another creature within its reach on a success.
 Dealing 5 damage to the net (AC 10) also frees the creature without harming it, ending the grapple and destroying the net.
 The net is immune to bludgeoning, poison, and psychic damage.

-Sap.
 A creature reduced to 0 hit points by a sap is stable and unconscious until it regains any hit points.

 Size Properties

-Different weapons have different size that dictates how they are used - some weapons are large and bulky and require two hands to use, while other weapons are small and easy to conceal.
+Different weapons have different size that dictates how they are used - some weapons are large and bulky and require two hands to use, while other weapons are small and easy to conceal:

 Light.
-A light weapon is small and easy to handle, making it ideal for use when fighting with two weapons.
+A light weapon is easy to handle, making it ideal for use when fighting with two weapons.
 You can attack with two weapons (see the two-fighting rules above) if at least one of the weapons have this feature.

 Heavy.
 You must have at least 13 strength to use a heavy weapon effectively.
 A character with a strength score lower than 13 have disadvantage on attack rolls using heavy weapons.
 You can ignore the heavy property of ranged weapons with the trigger property if the weapon is mounted or resting on something (like a wall or if the character is lying prone on the ground).